radiantlogic-v8/documentation-new/documentation/configuration/synchronization/capture-connectors.md

   For Derby databases, the timestamp column type must be: `TIMESTAMP`

-  The DB Timestamp connector leverages the timestamp column to determine which records have changed since the last polling interval.
-This connector type does not detect delete operations.
-If you have a need to detect and propagate delete operations from the database, you should choose a different connector type like DB Changelog or DB Counter.
+  The DB Timestamp change detection mechanism leverages the timestamp column to determine which records have changed since the last polling interval.
+This change detection mechanism does not detect delete operations.
+If you have a need to detect and propagate delete operations from the database, you should choose a different changed detection type like DB Changelog or DB Counter.
 - [Counter](#database-counter) - This type is supported for any database table that has an indexed column that contains a sequence-based value that is automatically maintained and modified for each record that is added/updated.
 This column must be one of the following types: `BIGINT`, `DECIMAL`, `INTEGER`, or `NUMERIC`.
 If `DECIMAL` or `NUMERIC` are used, they should be declared without numbers after dot: `DECIMAL(6,0)` not as `DECIMAL(6,2)`.
-The DB Counter connector leverages this column to determine which records have changed since the last polling interval.
-This connector type can detect delete operations as long as the table has a dedicated "Change Type" column that indicates one of the following values: insert, update, delete.
+The DB Counter change detection mechanism leverages this column to determine which records have changed since the last polling interval.
+This change detection type can detect delete operations as long as the table has a dedicated "Change Type" column that indicates one of the following values: insert, update, delete.
 If the value is empty or something other than insert, update, or delete, an update operation is assumed.

 ### Directory (LDAP-accessible)
 For directory backends (LDAP-accessible), the change detecion options are: